Goaty1208/Isometric-Global-Simulator/README.md

 - Special thanks to the contributors and the open-source community for their support.
 - Built using the [Raylib](https://www.raylib.com/) game development library.
+- Thanks to some discord users on the Raylib discord for making this bodged mess possible.
+- Chat GPT was sometimes used for weird compiler bugs.